danicook-CS/afrl-data-1/resources/jetyak/payload.md

 Ground Control Station
 ======================

-The (free and open source) Mission Planner is required if youâ€™re going to be loading new versions of Rover onto the autopilot controller, and for first-time tuning and calibration.
+The (free and open source) Mission Planner is required if youre going to be loading new versions of Rover onto the autopilot controller, and for first-time tuning and calibration.
 At current time, Mission Planner uses the Rover template to setup initial parameters to be as close as possible to the requirements for operating a boat.
 It runs on a PC and can also be used for planning missions.
 One detailed section of this tutorial will cover the initial setup of Mission Planner and the step-by-step modification of the Rover parameters to allow control of your jetyak.

 At this point, you could test, build, program, and control a pseudo-autonomous Jetyak, which would be capable of following missions programed through mission planner software and relayed to the jetyak via waypoint navigation commands.
 However, if seeking to explore the world of true autonomous operation, where you can program decision making for an onboard autonomous controller, then you will need the following â€œoptionalâ€ hardware.